Why high school scholarships?

 Our aim is to identify and work with this 5% of schools in the state sector and not pay inflated costs for private school scholarships.
 This allows SAILI to offer more scholarships from a cost perspective and also ensures the students are placed in schools that are socioeconomically familiar.
 Alignment with social and cultural norms is important and ensures the connection with family and community remain strong; something which has been shown to contribute to ongoing educational success.

-In 2018, SAILI partnered with the following Cape Town high schools.
-Pinelands, Milnterton, Bergvliet, Norman Henshilwood, The Settlers, Rylands, South Peninsula, Claremont, Spine Rd, Worcester Gimnasium.
+SAILI has active relationships with the following Cape Town high schools.
+Pinelands, Milnerton, Bergvliet, The Settlers, Rylands, South Peninsula, Claremont, Spine Rd, Worcester Gimnasium and De Kuilen (updated July 2021).

 van Broekhuizen, H. and Spaull, N., 2017, August.
 The ‘martha effect’: the compounding female advantage in South Africa.
 In Biennial Conference of the Economic Society of South Africa.
 Rhodes University, Grahamstown, South Africa.